mayaname/flask_blog/readme.md

 ## Description

 This is a micro-blog application loosely based the Flask Mega Tutorial series by Miguel Grinberg and several other tutorials.
 I have modified the application structure to suit my preferences, but still avoid circular import.
-As I am still learning about Flask, I plan to use the blog for short posts on Flask topics I find useful.
+As I am still learning about Flask, I plan to use the blog as a journal of sorts for short posts on Flask topics I find useful.
 It is my hope that others will also find these of use.

 ## Resources